AdeniranJoshua/FirstAutoRepo/README.md

     yarn test

-Thhe tests should now start running in a chrome browser window.
+The tests should now start running in a chrome browser window.

 To run the tests and generate a report execute the cmd